DS-100/su20/index.md

 The official prerequisites will not be enforced in terms of enrollment.
 However, we expect knowledge from the official prerequisites for the course itself.

 ---

+**Q. I'm on the waitlist – will I get in?**

+**A.** Most likely, yes.
+Bearing any restrictions from the department, we're willing to expand to accommodate all students.

+---